nim-lang/Nim/doc/manual.rst

   {.compile: "myfile.cpp".}

 **Note**: Nim computes a SHA1 checksum and only recompiles the file if it has changed.
-You can use the ``-f`` command line option to force recompilation of the file.
+One can use the ``-f`` command line option to force recompilation of the file.